chromium/chromium/docs/updater/functional_spec.md

 TODO(crbug.com/1339454): Implement running installers at BELOW_NORMAL_PRIORITY_CLASS if the update flow is a background flow.

+### Installer Setup

+To maintain backwards compatibility with [Omaha](https://github.com/google/omaha), the updater setup signals a shutdown event that Omaha listens to, so that Omaha processes can shut down gracefully.
+The updater then proceeds to overinstall the Omaha binaries with the updater binaries.

 ### Enterprise Enrollment
 The updater may be enrolled with a particular enterprise.
 Enrollment is coordinated with a device management server by means of an enrollment token and